apache/mxnet/docs/build_version_doc/README.md

 ## Setting Up a Docs Dev Server

 Running docs builds locally on a Mac is not recommended.
+See [#10858](https://github.com/apache/incubator-mxnet/issues/10858) for workarounds.

 For these instructions, you will use an Ubuntu machine.
 This flow has been tested on a vanilla Ubuntu 16.04 cloud instance on AWS.

 **Step 1:** Spin up your Ubuntu server and SSH in.